 He appears in the 1829, 1830, 1831, and 1832 tax lists of McMinn County.
 In the 1836 tax list, he appears in the same district as the Witt family, John W. Price (his sister Mary’s husband), and a James Hayes.
 Solomon Hayes was taxed on 480 acres, but was charged for no white polls.
 He is in the 1830 census of McMinn County, Tennessee with a household consisting of one male under 5, one male 10-15, one male 30-40, one female under 5, two females 5-10, one female 10-15, one female 30-40 and one female 40-50.
 It appears that his sister Mary was already out of the household, presumably married to John W. Price.
 The elder female is assumed to be his widowed mother.
 In 1840 he was enumerated in neighboring Bradley County, with a household of one male 10-15, one male 15-20, one male 40-50, two females under 5, two females 5-10, one female 10-15, one female 40-50 and one female 50-60.

-In 1830, Millie Hester Hayes’ uncle died without children of his own, leaving his considerable estate to his numerous siblings, nieces, and nephews.
+In 1830, Millie Hester Hayes’ uncle Benjamin died without children of his own, leaving his considerable estate to his numerous siblings, nieces, and nephews.
 Millie inherited an interest in that estate.
-On 26 June 1841, Solomon Hayes and his wife Mildred, both of Bradley County, sold their one-eighth interest in a tract of land in Granville County, formerly owned by Millie’s uncle Benjamin Hester, to David J. Young.7 On 24 November 1842, Solomon and Millie sold their interest in another tract of Benjamin Hester’s land to Young.8 The next year, on 21 June 1843, they appointed David J. Young their attorney in Granville County to pursue an accounting of Benjamin Hester’s estate.9 Solomon Hayes signed his name to all three documents, while Milly signed by her mark.
+On 26 June 1841, Solomon Hayes and his wife Mildred (“one of the daughters of Francis Hester dec’d and on of the heirs, legatees and distributees of the late Benjamin Hester dec’d under his will”) of Bradley County sold their one-eighth interest in a tract of land in Granville County, formerly owned by Millie’s uncle Benjamin Hester, to David J. Young for $267.7 On 24 November 1842, Solomon and Millie sold their remaining interest in the estate of Benjamin Hester to Young for $1,182.91.8 The next year, on 21 June 1843, they appointed David J. Young their attorney in Granville County to pursue an accounting of Benjamin Hester’s estate.9 Solomon Hayes signed his name to all three documents, while Milly signed by her mark.

 Solomon Hayes, his mother and sister, and several sons-in-law probably came to Texas together, along with several other residents of McMinn and Bradley counties.
 Descendants believed that his sons William and James came to Texas in 1846 or1847.10 Solomon Hayes and several members of his family also appear in the undated minutes of the Snow Hill Baptist Church in the 1840s.11 Most of what follows was obtained from elderly descendants in the 1970s.